koniferous22/npns/README.md

 * E2E tests for graphql queries and mutations
 * Mocks to be able to develop modules individually and not work in huge monorepo
 * DB Future TODO:
-  * Split PostGres account_tag_db into two separate (account, tag) to segregate sensite stuff
+  * Split PostGres account_tag_db into two separate (account, challenge) to separate sensite stuff
   * Define which dbs should have replicas
     * What permissions are required to run migrations (potential refactor)
     * NOTE: postgres issue encountered during development: mikro-orm automatically required replica permission for connection, which was unsafe for application use